Information for Parents

 Will studying abroad add extra time to their studies at RGU?

-No, with the exception of students in the School of Computing who have to switch to the 5 year route.
+No, with the exception some students in the School of Computing, Engineering and Technology who have to switch to a 5 year route.
 Providing students successfully pass their study period abroad, no additional time will be added to their degree.
 However, if they fail to achieve the learning outcomes, they may have to repeat that semester.

 Will studying abroad be recognised as part of their RGU degree?